 "It is also a very good plan to surround all danger buildings with mounds of sand or earth, which should be covered with turf, and of such a height as to be above the roof of the buildings that they are intended to protect.
 These mounds are of great value in confining the force of the explosion, and the sides of the buildings being thrown against them are prevented from travelling any distance."

-The factory was originally managed by J W Wilkinson, but in 1914 (and no doubt some time before this) a Mr William Bate managed the site, and continued to do so up until its closure in 1919.
+The factory was originally managed by J W Wilkinson, but in 1904 at the time of the explosion we know from reports that a Mr William Bate was managing the site, and continued to do so up until its closure in 1919.
 William Bate is significant here in that he had the forethought to have photographs taken around the site while he was in charge.
 Whether he was the photographer or whether he commissioned the photos I don't know, but it is thanks to him that we have a record of what the factory looked like in the early 1900s.
 One thing in particular I decided I wanted to do on this page was to place original images of the site here, alongside contemporary images I have taken of the same features, as viewed from the same locations, to show how things have changed over the 100 years or so which have elapsed since the originals were taken.
 The sites of many of the original photos are difficult to identify, but those I have been able to find so far appear below.
 As with most of the photos on this page, they can be clicked on to view a larger image in a separate window.